 With Lidl’s Opening, Options for Groceries in Greater College Park Keep Growing

-It’s the latest addition to Greater College Park, a $2 billion public-private investment along the Baltimore Avenue corridor, with the goal of making the community a top 20 college town and enticing place to work, play and live.
+Lidl is just the latest addition to Greater College Park, a $2 billion public-private investment along the Baltimore Avenue corridor, with the goal of making the community a top 20 college town and enticing place to work, play and live.

 “Creating additional fresh, healthy food options that are walkable for the campus and the community has been a priority of ours,” said Ken Ulman, the university's chief strategy officer for economic development, “and it's really exciting to see additional options on Baltimore Avenue coming to fruition.”

 From the Whole Foods Market in Riverdale Park Station to farmers markets on campus and in downtown College Park, fresh groceries are now accessible from virtually any point along the corridor.

 “It sends a message to folks who are looking to move to College Park,” Ulman said, “that we’re a place that understands the amenities necessary to be a great place to live.”

 The College Park store is the third of seven locations Lidl plans to open in Maryland by next year, and is a part of the company’s nationwide expansion.
 Lidl, whose competitors include Aldi and Trader Joe’s, keeps prices low in part by selling mostly private-label food items.